zype/zype.github.io/_posts/2014-11-25-create-roku-app-on-zype.md

 ---
 layout: post
-title:  "Creating a Roku App Using the Zype Platform"
+title:  "Publishing a Roku Channel: Part I - Creating a Roku App Using the Zype Platform"
 date:   2014-11-25 10:37:55
 categories: developers
 ---